6. Organize for the next morning.

 1. Set your kids' expectations in advance.

-- "When I get home from work and have changed into comfy clothes, you'll be able to put on your costume."
+- "When I get home from work, you'll be able to put on your costume."

 - "When we are done cleaning up from dinner, we will go trick-or-treating."